-The 15 easiest indoor house plants that won't die on you
+These are the 15 easiest indoor houseplants (that won't die on you)

-Don't let anyone fool you — growing indoor plants is easy, and just as fun as having an outdoor garden.
+Don't let anyone fool you: Growing indoor plants is easy, low-maintenance and just as fun as having an outdoor garden.

-Indoor plants not only help clean the environment around them, but they act as a quick decorating tool.
-We found 15 indoor house plants that anyone can keep alive and thriving.
-If you've got kids or pets, do note before you buy: some may be toxic.
+Indoor plants not only help clean the environment around them, they act as a quick decorating tool.
+We found the best 15 indoor houseplants that anyone can keep alive and thriving.
+If you've got kids or pets, do note before you buy: Some may be toxic.

 Pothos

 Why you want it: First of all, this indoor plant has an air-purifying quality that can absorb and strip toxins like formaldehyde from materials in the home like carpet.
 How neat is that?
-It has trailing stems and works well in a hanging basket or as a climbing plant with some training onto a trellis or whatever object you like that will support it.
+It has trailing stems and works well in a hanging basket or as a climbing plant with some training onto a trellis or whatever object that will support it.

-How to care for it: This indoor house plant can produce stems that trail 8 feet or longer, so just cut them back when they get too long and your plant will continue to look full and healthy.
+How to care for it: This indoor houseplant can produce stems that trail 8 feet or longer, so just cut them back when they get too long and your plant will continue to look full and healthy.
 It can thrive in an array of lighting conditions, but low light may diminish the leaves' variegation.
 Allow soil to dry somewhat between watering.
 Pothos does well in an array of normal room temperatures.

 Aloe

-Why you want it: This succulent with long pointed leaves has medicinal properties you probably well know from product labels.
-It can grow three feet high for big impact indoors.
-Smaller varieties like the popular aloe vera, work great in small, sunny indoor spaces.
+Why you want it: This succulent with long, pointed leaves has medicinal properties you probably well know from product labels.
+It can grow 3 feet high for big impact indoors.
+Smaller varieties, like the popular aloe vera, work great in small, sunny indoor spaces.

 How to care for it: Aloe likes room temperatures around 70 degrees and a lot of sunlight.
-As you might expect for a succulent, this indoor house plant prefers dry soil, so avoid frequent watering for the best result.
+As you might expect for a succulent, this indoor houseplant prefers dry soil, so avoid frequent watering for the best result.

+Where to buy it: Aloe vera plant in 6-inch pot, $4, Amazon

+Also available in a set of three for $20 at Etsy and in a 4-inch pot for $11 at Jet.

 Spider Plant

 Why you want it: These unusual-looking indoor plants add visual interest to a room, and they haven't fallen out of fashion after years of popularity in the home.
-Spider plants come in a number of varieties, and work well as hanging plants.
+Spider plants come in a number of varieties and work well as hanging plants.

 How to care for it: Spider plants do well with evenly moist soil and bright or medium lighting conditions.
 Room temperatures of 60 to 75 degrees keep them thriving.